-Businesses today take big risk with remote backup services when they lack knowledge in what to look for.
+Businesses today take a big risk with remote backup services when they lack knowledge in what to look for.
 Some organizations go through a horrible experience when their data wasn’t actually backed up properly, leaving their business operations high and dry when they needed it most.

 With growing threats your business data is getting more vulnerable to internal and external dangers, while backup methods of the past – tape, disk, and NAS device backups are no longer effective.

 With backup services being so common, how can this happen?
-There is a plethora of companies offering backup.
+There are a plethora of companies offering backup.
 But as in any business, not all service providers are created equal.
 Many see it as an easy way to make a quick buck.
 When looking for a backup vendor, you definitely want to make sure you select a solid, reputable provider you can rely on.
-You do not want to be burned with hidden fees, unexpected price increases, or have backup failure and put your business at risk.
+You do not want to be burned with hidden fees, unexpected price increases, or have a backup failure and put your business at risk.

 Here are the 7 critical qualities you must expect from a remote backup service provider